-Guess what!
-My cousin Brian is also a science fiction and fantasy author, as well as writing paranormal, romance, urban fantasy and more.
+My cousin Brian is also an author.
 He’s a self-publishing success story, reaching as many as a thousand downloads a day and over a million copies sold since 2010, which led to contract offers from publishers.
-His most recent book, The Bone Triangle, book two in the Unspeakable Things series, was published by 47North and available on Amazon and Audible.
-Find him at BVLarson.com or on Goodreads.
+His most recent book, The Bone Triangle, book two in the Unspeakable Things series, was published by 47North.
+Find him at BVLarson.com.

 JLH: When did you begin writing and what was your first paid publication?